saeyslab/nichenetr/vignettes/differential_nichenet.md

 niche was defined as follows:

-The receiver cell population in the Kupffer cell niche is the “KCs” cell type, the sender cell types are: “LSECs\_portal,”“Hepatocytes\_portal,” and “Stellate cells\_portal.”
-The receiver cell population in the lipid-associated macrophage (MoMac2) niche is the “MoMac2” cell type, the sender cell types are: “Cholangiocytes,” and “Fibroblast 2.”
-The receiver cell population in the capsule macrophage (MoMac1) niche is the “MoMac1” cell type, the sender cell types are: “Capsule fibroblasts,” and “Mesothelial cells.”
+The receiver cell population in the Kupffer cell niche is the “KCs” cell type, the sender cell types are: “LSECs_portal”,“Hepatocytes_portal”, and “Stellate cells_portal”.
+The receiver cell population in the lipid-associated macrophage (MoMac2) niche is the “MoMac2” cell type, the sender cell types are: “Cholangiocytes”, and “Fibroblast 2”.
+The receiver cell population in the capsule macrophage (MoMac1) niche is the “MoMac1” cell type, the sender cell types are: “Capsule fibroblasts”, and “Mesothelial cells”.

 !
 Important: your receiver cell type should consist of 1 cluster!